getmeli/meli-docs/src/data/docs/90-environment-reference/10-server.md

 **Description**:

-Host of your metroline server.
-For example `metroline.company.com:3000`.
+Host of your meli server.
+For example `meli.company.com:3000`.
 You can include host and port, but it should not contain protocol as this is handled internally.
 This value is used for providing correct redirect URL when doing OAuth flows and should

 ## METROLINE\_WEBHOOK\_HOST